-As a civic university located in the heart of the city, we’re delighted to be backing Southampton’s bid to become UK City of Culture 2025.
+As a civic university located in the heart of the city, we’re delighted to be backing Southampton’s cultural renaissance.

 On this page you can discover more about:

-Created by Solent’s very own Asten Holmes-Elliott, discover what City of Culture means to the people of Southampton in this video:
+Created by Solent’s very own Asten Holmes-Elliott, discover what City of Culture means to the people of Southampton.

-Solent joins Southampton City Council and the University of Southampton in being city partners of the bid.
-As well as shaping the direction of the bid we will also be actively getting involved at a grassroots level, providing support to the city’s bid team and our wider communities, including:
+Solent joined Southampton City Council and the University of Southampton in being city partners of the bid.
+As well as shaping the direction of the bid we were also actively getting involved at a grassroots level, providing support to the city’s bid team and our wider communities, including:

-- Hosting the UK City of Culture 2025 bid team at our East Park Terrace campus.
+- Hosted the UK City of Culture 2025 bid team at our East Park Terrace campus.

-- Identifying City Ambassadors from our community of Honorary Doctorates and alumni.
+- Identified City Ambassadors from our community of Honorary Doctorates and alumni.

-- Providing strategic insight and governance to the bid with our Deputy Vice-Chancellor, Professor Julie Hall being a trustee of the Southampton 2025 Trust.
+- Provided strategic insight and governance to the bid with our Deputy Vice-Chancellor, being a trustee of the Southampton 2025 Trust.

-- Seconding two colleagues from our Solent Showcase Gallery during its forced closure to support with local community engagement.
+- Seconding two colleagues from our Department of Art and Music to support with local community engagement.

 Benefits to our communities